How to Set Up WordPress on Your Windows 11 PC Using XAMPP

 ?>

 Go back to the XAMPP Control Panel.
-Stop the Apache service and then start it again.
-This makes sure your changes take effect.
+Stop the Apache service, and then start it again.
+This ensures your changes take effect.

 http://localhost/wordpress

-You will see the WordPress setup screen.
-Follow these simple steps:
+The WordPress setup screen will appear.
+Follow these steps:

 - Choose your language and click Continue.